GSA-TTS/identity-handbook/_articles/appdev-deploy-rotation.md

 The roster is intended to be updated as people roll-on or roll-off of Login.gov.

 When a new person is added to the roster the future assignments will be shifted.
-Make sure to post in `#login-add-dev` and alert the next deployer if that slot has changed.
+Make sure to post in `#login-appdev` and alert the next deployer if that slot has changed.

 #### Adding to the rotation